MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Detections.md

 1. On the *Review* tab, select the **Create** button to create the new Scheduled Analytics rule.

-### Task 2: Attack 2 Detection with SecurityEvent
+### Task 2: Privilege Elevation Attack Detection

-In this task, you will create a detection for **Attack 2** on the host (Win2) with the Security Events connector  installed.
+In this task, you will create a detection for the second attack of the previous exercise.

 1. In the Microsoft Sentinel portal, select **Logs** from the General section in case you navigated away from this page.